 In these cases we often don’t say: I feel awesome.
 We’ll say: this concert is awesome.
 That distinction is very important.
 The latter is egoic.
 It has a you, judging this external thing called a concert.
 In the former, you are in the moment and you are strictly describing your experience of that moment.
 Ideally, we want to avoid judging things we perceive as external to ourselves.
 We should be in concert with others in an open, moment to moment awareness of the the present, not being a rigid self comparing some external event to other external events.

-A second way you experience enlightenment is when you hear a story about, say, a child being killed in an accident and you feel anguish for the parents.
-The important word there is “for.”
+A second way we experience enlightenment is when we hear a story about, say, a child being killed in an accident and we feel anguish for the parents.
+The important word there is for.
 What exactly is the difference between feeling something and feeling it for someone?

-The reason artists are artists are because the real work generally requires you to be fully present as yourself.
+Other examples of common enlightenment includes the reason true artists are true artists.
+Real work generally requires us to be fully present as ourselves.
 There can’t be a layer of ego or the work will suffer for it.
-This is what advancing as an artist is: to remove the idea of trying to be impressive from the work, so that instead of a fake-you trying to get praise, the real you is available to create the only thing it can: the work that only we could create.
+An artist must remove the idea of trying to be impressive to others, so that instead of our ego trying to get praise, our spirit is fully available to create the only thing it can: the work that only we could create.

-Your belief in your identity is what traps you in a world of needless suffering.
-So think back to when you were enlightened.
-Maybe it was when you really wanted to clean the house and it seemed to get done in no time.
-Or maybe it was during the second-last painting you did, or you nailed a song from front to back in that special, hyper-aware way.
-However you experienced it, take some time to reconsider it.
-Learn from your own success.
-Study your own moments of enlightenment and you will begin to notice helpful patterns that will help you to continue to live in that blissful state more and more of the time.
+Our belief in our identity is what traps us in a world of needless suffering.
+We need to think back to when we were enlightened.
+Maybe it was when we really wanted to clean the house and it seemed to get done in no time.
+Or maybe it was during the second-last painting we did, or we nailed a song from front to back in that special, hyper-aware way.
+However we’ve experienced enlightenment, we should take some time to reconsider it.
+We should meditate upon our own success.